How Manhole Rehabilitation Prevented Structural Collapse and a Train Derailment

 The Imminent Risk Posed by Failing Manholes

 As the three manholes remained in a state of failure, there was an imminent risk of complete structural collapse and catastrophic failure, which would have caused an industrial sewer back up and a very possible train derailment.
-As our manhole contractors took the situation into careful consideration, they knew that digging and disrupting surrounding areas for manhole replacement would greatly impact the sets of train tracks.
-As there was no time to spare, the HK team had to deploy the team of manhole rehabilitation contractors to come up with a trenchless solution immediately.
+As our manhole rehab technicians took the situation into careful consideration, they knew that digging and disrupting surrounding areas for manhole replacement would greatly impact the sets of train tracks.
+As there was no time to spare, the HK team had to deploy our team of manhole rehabilitation contractors to come up with a trenchless solution immediately.

 Finding a Solution to Keep the Impacted Railway Operating